 An initial classification is done on all blocks of the block model and then a pit optimization using Whittle software is completed for a Resource pit.
 All blocks within the Resource pit are then reported as the Resource as per their classification exclusive the Reserve.
 The blocks after final classification are shown as a long section though the main Aitik pit and the Salmijärvi pit in Figure 9, and as a cross section through the main pit and the planned Aitik east pit in Figure 10.

 Figure 9.
-Long section showing the pit surface at 2018-12-31 and the pit shells for the resource and the reserve.
+Long section showing the pit surface at 2020-12-31, including pit shells for the resource and the reserve.

 Figure 10.
-Cross section along 5000E
+Cross section along 4500E

 3.12 Mineral reserves